Chapter 5 : Just a Date

 Rose kept looking at me in that sceptical way which said: “I’ve got time.”

-I was talking too fast and nodding my head too quickly as I spoke, so Rose still didn’t completely believe me.
+I was talking too fast and nodding my head too quickly as I spoke.
+Obviously, Rose still didn’t completely believe me.
 You could see it in her eyes, but she handed me the letters anyway, deciding that she didn’t really care.

 “Thanks,” I said before heading up to my dorm.
 I needed peace and quiet to think, and to read the letters which would surely confirm my suspicions.

-Reluctantly, I replied that I would love to perform at the Ball.
-Then I searched a new piece of parchment to send back a letter to Sebastian.
+Reluctantly, I replied that I would love to perform at the dance.
+Then I searched a new piece of parchment to reply to Sebastian's letter.

 Whatever you do or think or hear or read, DO NOT UNDER ANY CIRCUMSTANCES GO TO HOGWARTS !